 Many wooden spoons are sold individually, so you can buy a single spoon in the size and design you need.
 You can also find wooden spoon sets that include as few as three or as many as ten spoons.
 Some sets include several spoons that are all the same size, while others have spoons in varying sizes.
 If you only need to replace a wooden spoon or two, a single spoon or small set is usually the best value, but if you need a few wooden spoons, you can save money by buying a larger set.

-Mid-range: These wooden spoons are made of hardwoods like maple or cherry.
+These wooden spoons are made of hardwoods like maple or cherry.
 They can vary in size from midsize to large.
 Some sets also fall in this price range.
-You’ll generally spend between $5 and $15 for these.
+You’ll generally spend between $5 and $15 on these.

 A. If you want your spoon to last as long as possible, it helps to season an unfinished spoon.
 As with cast iron, seasoning the wood creates a protective coating that helps prevent it from warping or cracking.